IBM-Cloud/docs/services/mobileaccess/facebook-auth-overview.md

 ## {{site.data.keyword.amashort}} request flow
 {: #mca-facebook-sequence}

+### Mobile client request flow

-See the following simplified diagram to understand how {{site.data.keyword.amashort}} integrates with Facebook for authentication.
+See the following simplified diagram to understand how {{site.data.keyword.amashort}} integrates with Facebook for authentication from a mobile client app.

 ![image](images/mca-sequence-facebook.jpg)

-1. Use the {{site.data.keyword.amashort}} client SDK to make a request to your back-end resources that are protected with the {{site.data.keyword.amashort}} server SDK.
+* Use the {{site.data.keyword.amashort}} client SDK to make a request to your back-end resources that are protected with the {{site.data.keyword.amashort}} server SDK.
 * The {{site.data.keyword.amashort}} server SDK detects an unauthorized request and returns HTTP 401 code and authorization scope.
 * The {{site.data.keyword.amashort}} client SDK automatically detects the HTTP 401 code and starts the authentication process.
 * The {{site.data.keyword.amashort}} client SDK  contacts the {{site.data.keyword.amashort}} service and requests an authorization header.